betterthanyesterdaycoaching/training-dashboard/setup-detailed.md

 Add Supabase Auth JS to your index.html to check for a valid session before showing the dashboard

-The trade-off is that Supabase Auth requires slightly more JavaScript code to implement versus Clerk's simpler drop-in approach.
 ---

 ## Troubleshooting